 Law Enforcement/Legal Proceedings: We may disclose health information for law enforcement purposes as required by law or in response to a court order or search warrant.

-Although your health record is the physical property of the healthcare practitioner or facility that compiled it, you have the Right to:
+Although your health record is the physical property of the healthcare provider or facility that compiled it, you have the right to:

-Inspect and Copy: You have the right to inspect and copy medical information that may be used to make decisions about your care.
-We may deny your request to inspect and copy in certain limited circumstances.
+Inspect and Get Copies: You have the right to inspect and get paper or electronic copies of medical information that may be used to make decisions about your care.
+We may deny your request to inspect and get copies in certain limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by St. Luke’s will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 An Accounting of Disclosures: You have the right to request an accounting of disclosures that occurred in the six years prior to the date on which the accounting is requested.
 This is a list of the disclosures we make of medical information about you.
 The list will not include disclosures made for treatment, payment or healthcare operations.

 Request Restrictions: You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
 All such requests must be in writing.
 We are not required to agree to your request.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
-In addition, you have the right to request a restriction on disclosure of your information to your health plan if your have paid for the service in full and disclosure is not otherwise required by law.
+If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment, you give us written permission to use or disclose the restricted information, if you decide or we decide to end the restriction, or as otherwise required by law.
+In addition, you have the right to request a restriction on disclosure of your information to your health plan if you have paid for the service in full and disclosure is not otherwise required by law.

 Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 We will agree to the request to the extent that it is reasonable for us to do so.
 For example, you can ask that we use an alternative address for billing purposes.